-Across the UK, more than 1.3 million people died in during 2020 and 2021, resulting in an estimated 6.8 million bereavements (ONS).
+Across England, 1.1 million people died in 2020 and 2021, causing an estimated 5.6 million bereavements.
+This was an additional 638,000 bereavements compared to what would have been expected based on the five-year average from 2015-2019.
 The COVID-19 pandemic has not only exacerbated challenges around bereavement, it has also spotlighted this universal human experience, presenting an important opportunity to consider how well-equipped we are to support people through a bereavement, and how we can work together to improve that support both now and in the future.